Are surface temperature records reliable?

 In fact, we found that 89 percent of the stations – nearly 9 of every 10 – fail to meet the National Weather Service’s own siting requirements that stations must be 30 meters (about 100 feet) or more away from an artificial heating or radiating/reflecting heat source."
 (Watts 2009)

-Temperature data is essential for predicting the weather.
-So, the U.S. National Weather Service, and every other weather service around the world, wants temperatures to be measured as accurately as possible.
+Temperature data are essential for predicting the weather and recording climate trends.
+So organisations like the U.S. National Weather Service, and indeed every national weather service around the world, require temperatures to be measured as accurately as possible.
+To understand climate change we also need to be sure we can trust historical measurements.

 Figure 1.
 Station locations with at least 1 month of data in the monthly Global Historical Climatology Network (GHCN-M).
 This set of 7280 stations are used in the global land surface databank.
 (Rennie et al. 2014)